ZanzyTHEbar/Almanac/README.md

 Once you have created the `.env` file, you can run the following commands to start the Node.js app.

         ```txt
-        cd app //navigate to the app directory (this is where the `.env` file is located)
+        cd app
         ```

+Navigate to the app directory (this is where the `.env` file is located)

         ```txt
-        sudo npm install //install the Node.js modules
+        sudo npm install
         ```

+Install the Node.js modules

         ```txt
-        cd bin //navigate to the bin directory
+        cd bin
         ```

+Navigate to the bin directory

         ```txt
-        python3 setup.py //setup the Server to have mDNS and a proper hostname
+        python3 setup.py
         ```

+Setup the Server to have mDNS and a proper hostname

         ```txt
-        cd .. //navigate back to the app directory
+        cd ..
         ```

+Navigate back to the app directory

         ```txt
-        sudo npm start //this will start the Node.js app
+        sudo npm start
         ```

+This will start the Node.js app

 Now you are setup and ready to go.
 You can now access the app by going to `http://<your hostname.local>`.
 The default hostname is `picalendar`.
 If you want to change this, you can do so by running the following command.